 Nine years ago, Matt Waldman began the Rookie Scouting Portfolio (RSP) website.
 It’s about time he has a page to welcome readers and explain what’s going on around here.

 Welcome to my site and thank you for visiting.
-If you’re new to the site or wondered about the invisible thread that runs through the work you’re reading, listening, and watching here, I recommend you read this post and check out the links at the end.
+If you’re new to the site or wondered about the invisible thread that runs through the work you’re reading, listening to, and watching here, I recommend you read this post and check out the links at the end.

 I consider this work important to the RSP’s philosophy.
 Much of it is evergreen material.
-Some of it we’ve learned more since we wrote the pieces, but they are markers along our journey as students of the game.
+Some of it is things we’ve learned since we wrote the pieces.
+Consider them markers along our journey as students of the game.